DataCanvasIO/YLearn/README.md

 With the aid of machine learning, causal inference can draw causal conclusions from observational data in various manners nowadays, rather than relying on conducting craftly designed experiments.

-A typical complete causal inference procedure is composed of three parts.
-First, it learns causal relationships using the technique called causal discovery.
-These relationships are then expressed either in the form of Structural Causal Models or Directed Acyclic Graphs (DAG).
-Second, it expresses the causal estimands, which are clarified by the interested causal questions such as the average treatment effects, in terms of the observed data.
-This process is known as identification.
-Finally, once the causal estimand is identified, causal inference proceeds to focus on estimating the causal estimand from observational data.
+A typical complete causal inference procedure is composed of three parts. *First*, it learns causal relationships using the technique called causal discovery.
+These relationships are then expressed either in the form of Structural Causal Models or Directed Acyclic Graphs (DAG). *Second*, it expresses the causal estimands, which are clarified by the interested causal questions such as the average treatment effects, in terms of the observed data.
+This process is known as identification. *Finally*, once the causal estimand is identified, causal inference proceeds to focus on estimating the causal estimand from observational data.
 Then policy evaluation problems and counterfactual questions can also be answered.

-YLearn, equipped with many techniques developed in recent literatures, is implemented to support the whole causal inference pipeline from causal discovery to causal estimand estimation with the help of machine learning.
+YLearn, equipped with many techniques developed in recent literatures, is implemented to **support the whole causal inference pipeline from causal discovery to causal estimand estimation with the help of machine learning**.
 This is more promising especially when there are abundant observational data.

 ### Concepts in YLearn